MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SalesAdvanced/sales-how-to-enter-shipping-time-on-customer-cards.md

 ---
-    title: How to: Enter Shipping Time on Customer Cards | Microsoft Docs
+    title: How to Enter Shipping Time on Customer Cards | Microsoft Docs
     description: If you want to include a shipping time in the order promising calculation on the sales line, you can enter it as a default for each customer.
     services: project-madeira
     documentationcenter: ''